-SUBSCRIBE NOW! \$18 FOR ONE YEAR want to be assured of RECEIVING MY NEWSPA-PER.
-Enclosed is my check or money order for my • One Year subscription.
-Union Boundary 🔲 Jenks District Gazette 🔲 Midtown Monitor 🗋 Owasso Rambler 🔄 Broken Arrow Express 🔄 Bixby Breeze (check one for \$18, two for \$32, three for \$39, or all six for only \$69) NAME ADDRESS STATE ZIP CITY PHONE EMAIL CLIP & MAIL THE ABOVE SUBSCRIPTION NOTICE & YOUR CHECK OR MONEY ORDER TO: Greater Tulsa Reporter Newspapers, P.O.
-Box 470645, Tulsa, Ok.
-74147-0645 and to further our mission to care for the most vulnerable."
-Bark began her nursing career at the bedside, serving as an emergency department nurse.
-She has served many director positions including areas of emergency services, critical care, geropsychiatric unit, quality and risk management, and as chief nursing officer of a 500-bed acute care hospital.

-Tulsa's Holiday Tradition Still Alive at Hamlet Locally-Owned Business Serving Tulsa Since 1986 By KAYLEY FORSHEY Contributing Writer Only the best for your family and guests.
-That's Hamlet's mission in providing quality honey kissed hams for Tulsa families year round and especially during the holiday season The Hamlet was established in 1986 and is now growing a family legacy and long-time Tulsa tradition.
+SUBSCRIBE NOW! \$18 FOR ONE YEAR I want to be assured of RECEIVING MY NEWSPA- PER.
+Enclosed is my check or money order for my One Year subscription. ☐ Union Boundary ☐ Jenks District Gazette ☐ Midtown Monitor ☐ Owasso Rambler ☐ Broken Arrow Express ☐ Bixby Breeze (check one for \$18, two for \$32, three for \$39, or all six for only \$69) Owasso Rambler Broken Arrow Express Bixby Breeze (check one for \$18, two for \$32, three for \$39, or all six for only \$69) NAME ADDRESS CITY STATE ZIP PHONE EMAIL L CLIP & MAIL THE ABOVE SUBSCRIPTION NOTICE & YOUR CHECK OR MONEY ORDER TO: Greater Tulsa Reporter Newspapers, P.O.
+Box 470645, Tulsa,Ok.
+74147-0645 December 2018 Tulsa's Holiday Tradition Still Alive at Hamlet Locally-Owned Business Serving Tulsa Since 1986 By KAYLEY FORSHEY Contributing Writer Only the best for your family and guests.
+That's Hamlet's mission in providing quality honey kissed hams for Tulsa families year round and especially during the holiday sea- The Hamlet was established in 1986 and is now growing a family legacy and long-time Tulsa tradition.
 According to owner Shannon Hester, people have been lining up for specially made honey kissed hams from the beginning, making it part of their holiday tradition to spend the short wait making friends and building community.
-10-The Hamlet has two cations: the ham shop, also known as Hamlet Hams, is located at 1660 E. 71st St., and the cafe, known as The Hamlet, is at 9107 S. Sheridan Rd.
+The Hamlet has two cations: the ham shop, also known as Hamlet Hams, is located at 1660 E. 71st St., and the cafe, known as The Hamlet, is at 9107 S. Sheridan Rd.
 When Hester bought the Hamlet in 1995, the whole family got involved.
 "We've always been a family business.
 Everybody in the back is family or friends.
 It's all family owned and run, always has been,' Hester said.
-She took over for her father, Gordon Pendergraft, and has been working to provide quality honey-kissed hams for Tulsa residents.
-"We purchase our hams from the world's largest provider to ensure that we get the quality that we deserve and the public deserves," Hester said.
+She took over for her father, Gordon Pendergraft, and has been working to provide quality honey-kissed hams for Tulsa "We purchase our hams from the world's largest provider to ensure that we get the quality that we deserve and the public deserves," Hester said.
 This locally owned business prides itself on its honey-kissed hams, which are different from honey-baked or honey-glazed.
 According to Hester, Hamlet hams are injected with honey during the curing process.
 This means that the honey is not only placed on top, but also immersed inside the ham, ensuring that every bite is juicy and flavorful, Hester explained.
-'Our quality speaks for itself.
+Our quality speaks for itself.
 Our customer service speaks for itself.
 If you have an issue, we make it right.
 If there's ever a complaint, we stand 100 percent stand behind and guarantee our product," Hester said.
-Ordering a honey kissed ham can be done by visiting Hamlet in store, on the website at hamlethams.com or by calling 918-496-2242.
+Ordering a honey kissed ham can be done by visiting Hamlet in store, on the website at hamlethams.com or by calling 918-